 Restoring Seniors' Bright Smiles with Full & Partial Dentures

 A denture is a removable replacement for missing teeth and surrounding tissues.
 Dentures are created from an impression, or an imprint measuring a patient's teeth and gums, for a functional and comfortable fit.
-Madison's Total Care Dental provides superior dental restoration services to improve your smile and oral health with dentures.
+Madison's Total Care Dental provides effective dental restoration services to improve your smile and oral health with dentures.
 Customized dentures are made by measuring your mouth, ensuring total comfort and functionality.
 Two types of dentures are available – partial and complete.

 Partial dentures are used when some natural teeth remain, while complete dentures are used to replace all teeth to restore your smile and mouth function.
 Dentures are designed to resemble and take place of your natural teeth so there are no noticeable changes to your appearance.